 Returning from a scheduled break:

-You must move to the next exam session by the end of the scheduled break.
+You must return from your schedule break before your break time elapses.
+Click "End Break" to move to the next exam session.
 If you do not return to the computer and resume the exam by the end of the break time, a timer will appear, counting the additional time you are away from the computer.
 That additional time will be deducted from your testing time in the next exam session once you do resume the exam, and that time cannot be added back to your session.